U.S. Meat Consumption Statistics & Facts to Know in 2026

 Pork is a popular meat choice in the US and is enjoyed in various forms, such as bacon, sausages, pork chops, and ham.
 The consumption of pork is influenced by factors like taste preferences, cultural traditions, and availability.

-The pork consumption forecast for 2023 is estimated to be 52.4.
+The pork consumption forecast for 2025 was estimated to be 51.4.
 The USDA projects it will gradually rise each year through 2032.

 Poultry Consumption in the US